Legit-Labs/legitify/docs/policies/gitlab/repository/requires_status_checks.md

 severity: MEDIUM

 ### Description
-the checks which validate the quality and security of the code are not required to pass before submitting new changes.
-It is advised to turn this control on to ensure any existing or future check will be required to pass
+Checks that validate the quality and security of the code are not required to pass before submitting new changes.
+It is advised to turn this flag on to ensure any existing or future check will be required to pass.

-### Threat Example(s)
-Users could merge its code without all required checks passes what could lead to insecure code reaching your main branch and production.

 ### Remediation